nuxeo/nuxeo/nuxeo-distribution-dm/ftest/funkload/README.txt

 For other distro visit http://funkload.nuxeo.org/INSTALL

 Running test
 -------------

 Using a Makefile
 ~~~~~~~~~~~~~~~~~

+You need a Nuxeo DM (not CAP) running instance and Nuxeo Drive if you
+intend to run the drive test.

 * make
   this is equivalent to "make start rest page test-nuxeo stop"